Anansi: How the Sky-God's stories came to be Anansi's stories

-It's worth noting that there are substantial variants of this tale, with other retellings like Haley's omitting Aso and Ya Nsia.
+There are substantial variants of this tale, with other retellings like Haley's omitting the characters Aso and Ya Nsia.
 Others, such as a Caribbean version, see Tiger as the one whom the stories come from.
 Another common version of this folktale portrays Mmoatia as a relatively solitary Fairy capable of turning invisible, while another does not require Anansi to capture Python.